urourouroooo/pmsearch/README.md

 jap
 ```

-More language translation option will be available in future updates.
+More language translation options will be available in future updates.

 ### STEP4: RUN